 To harness the extra power, John Cooper Works MINI feature upgraded transmissions, oversized brakes, sport suspensions and a suite of top-line hardware.

 With a full body aero kit, John Cooper Works wheels, colors and visual enhancements, John Cooper Works MINI separate themselves from the pack aesthetically, too.

-With 228 turbocharged horses and race-ready tuning, the newest addition to our high-performance line-up is the most powerful MINI we’ve ever made.
+With 228 turbocharged horses and race-ready tuning, this iconic high-performance MINI is the most powerful Hardtop we’ve ever made.

 Building on decades of motorsport success, our pro race teams are conquering the competition, on and off the track.
 From our partnership with LAP Motorsports in the IMSA Continental Tire SportsCar Challenge to the Monster Energy X-Raid MINI team’s domination of the marathon Dakar Rally, we’re doing John Cooper proud.MINI MOTORSPORT